The Five(ish) Doctors Reboot: Plot

-The former Doctors enter the Doctor Who Experience, steal their old costumes, and with the help of Tennant (Davison's son-in-law) are able to infiltrate Roath Lock and get onto the set of the 50th anniversary special, "The Day of the Doctor".
-They are initially unsure how to proceed with getting in the special, but end up taking the place of the three Dalek operators after locking them in their room.
-After a close call with some security guards which leads to the trio having to hide back on the set, they manage to escape and catch a bus back to London.
-Davison receives a call and ignores it; it turns out to be former Doctor Who executive producer Russell T Davies asking for a part in Davison's project, as he has also been left out of the 50th anniversary celebrations.
+The former Doctors enter the Doctor Who Experience, steal their old costumes, and with the help of Tennant (Davison's contact and son-in-law) are able to infiltrate Roath Lock Studios and observe the filming of the special, "The Day of the Doctor".
+They take the place of three Dalek operators after locking them in their room.
+After a close call with some security guards which forces the trio to hide back on the set, they escape and catch a bus back to London.
+Davison deletes a voicemail from former Doctor Who executive producer Russell T Davies asking for a part in Davison's plan.

-In the coda, Moffat deletes the scene where the former Doctors play Daleks.
-However, when Moffat's editor reviews another scene, he sees the former Doctors evade the on-set security guards by hiding under shrouds in the undergallery set; the editor conceals this from Moffat, ensuring that the former Doctors appear in the special after all.
+In post-production, Moffat deletes the scene with the three Daleks.
+However, when the editor reviews footage from the Under Gallery scene, he sees the former Doctors evaded the security guards by hiding under shrouds during filming.
+The editor conceals this from Moffat, ensuring that the former Doctors appear in the special.